 Analyze the course structure

-Course structure will vary from one university to another, so once you’ve selected the universities that offer programs on the subject you want to study, it’s time to analyze them one by one and compare them.
+Course structure will vary from one university to another, so once you’ve selected the right university for you that offers programs on the subject you want to study, it’s time to analyze them one by one and compare them.
 Check the curriculum, the exams and the projects it involves and any other requirements related to the program to figure out which university suits you best.

 Consider the location

-Location is another important aspect when choosing your university.
+Location is another important aspect when choosing the right university for you.
 If you’re ready (both mentally and financially) to pack your bags and move to a distant country, you have a wider range of options.
 However, if you’re limited by your budget or other aspects, you have to take these factors into consideration when applying to a certain university.

 Go to open days